 Metro: Diagonal (Green Line, L3 and Blue Line, L5)

 Hop on hop off sightseeing tourist bus stop

 Nearest stop for Tourist Information Office - Palau Robert is "La Pedrera" with the Barcelona City Tour "hop on hop off" sightseeing bus

 Passeig de Gràcia / Diagonal: 7, 22, 24, V15

 Diagonal / Pau Claris: 6, 33, 34, H8, V17

 |Plaça de Catalunya|

 Tourist Information in Plaça de Catalunya deals with tourism specifically for Barcelona.
-In general, they are less well-equipped than Palau Robert with information for disabled tourists.
+In general, they are less well-equipped than Palau Robert with information for tourists with a disability.
 However, there are a few useful pamphlets on offer.

 A book has been collated by Barcelona Council called 'Guia de la Barcelona Accessible'.
-This book covers Barcelona area by area pinpointing restaurants, bars, hotels and attractions that have disabled access.
+This book covers Barcelona area by area pinpointing restaurants, bars, hotels and attractions that have access for people with a disability.
 Unfortunately the book is only available in Castellano.